ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 Since one of the goals of this proposal is to facilitate "Simple Haskell", we do not consider effect system libraries as viable alternatives.

-Nonetheless, ``NominalImplicitParams`` can provide a solid base to implement a minimalistic yet complete effect system in few lines of code.
+Nonetheless, ``ScopedValues`` can provide a solid base to implement a minimalistic yet complete effect system in few lines of code.
 See the "lightweight effect system" appendix for a more detailed description of the idea.